-- Directly constructs a model from parameter estimates that are calculated from the training data. - Typically handles outliers and noise well.
+- Directly constructs a model from parameter estimates that are calculated from the training data. - Typically handles outliers and noise well in the discrete version.
+In the continuous case depends on the way the parameters are estimated (e.g., the mean is very sensitive to outliers).